MichaeltheWise/ConvexHull/README.md

 Check whether two lines intersect to better understand convex hull algorithm
 ## Phase 2:
 Convex Hull algorithms implementated: **Jarvis Walk Algorithm** and **Graham Scan Algorithm**
-Convex Hull Graham Scan has issue when points are in negative quadrants
+Convex Hull Graham Scan has issues when points are in negative quadrants
+(Most likely in sorting portion of the algorithm)
 ## Phase 3:
 Compute the upper tangents and lower tangents when given polygons
 ## Phase 4: